Ann-Anahit/JS-Quiz/README.md

 #### First Time Visitor Goals

-* I want to take part in art quiz online and improve my knowledge about art.
-I want to be able to play at any time, anywhere.
+* I want to be able to play at any time, anywhere.
 * I want the site to be responsive to my device.
 * I want the site to be easy to navigate.

 #### Returning Visitor Goals

+I want to be able to answer all the questions; if not, I can learn from my failures because the correct answer will be shown if I choose the incorrect one.

 #### Frequent Visitor Goals

-* I want to be able to adjust the difficulty level to keep improving my knowledge.
 * I want to be able to log my high scores to see how I am performing.

 - - -